-All planning schemes in Victoria are based on the Victoria Planning Provisions, which comprise a common set of planning provisions for use across Victoria (for more information, see “Victoria Planning Provisions”).
+All planning schemes in Victoria are based on the Victoria Planning Provisions, which comprise a common, standard set of planning provisions for use across Victoria (for more information, see “Victoria Planning Provisions”).

 Planning schemes contain zones, which regulate land use, and overlays and particular provisions, which regulate development in specified areas or in relation to specified subject matter.
 Planning schemes also contain state and local policy provisions and definitions that help people to interpret and apply the schemes.

 Planning schemes also contain a range of incorporated documents that must be considered in specific decision-making processes and may be incorporated across all schemes or may be incorporated locally in a single scheme.
 Incorporated documents are contrasted with “reference documents”, which are included to provide background information to assist decision-makers understand the context within which a particular policy or provision has been framed.

 All land holders are bound by planning schemes, including ministers, government departments, public authorities and municipal councils in Victoria, with the following important exceptions:

 • government departments and ministers can be exempted by order of the Governor-in-Council (s 16 PE Act) (e.g. the Ministers for Education and Health are exempted from planning schemes);